 Midwives play an invaluable role in facilitating childbirth and caring for mothers and babies throughout pregnancy, labour and beyond.
-With Deakin’s combined Bachelor of Nursing/Bachelor of Midwifery, you will graduate with the skills and knowledge to gain registration as a nurse and a midwife, opening the door to a highly rewarding and diverse career.
+With Deakin's combined Bachelor of Nursing/Bachelor of Midwifery, you will graduate ready to gain registration as both a nurse and a midwife, opening the door to a truly rewarding and diverse career.
 Deakin graduates are highly sought-after for their ability to provide quality person-centred, evidence-based care, focused towards improving patient outcomes.